 Alexa joined BroadFutures as a Program Associate in September 2017 after serving as a mentor in our Summer 2017 Program.
 She is passionate about helping individuals with disabilities recognize their potential in all aspects of their lives, including the workplace.
 She has previously worked at the HelpLine at The National Alliance on Mental Health for people with mental health conditions where she assisted callers in gaining access to mental health resources.
 She has also contributed to a Sensation and Perception research psychology laboratory during her undergraduate studies.
 Alexa received her B.A. in Psychology and Sociology from the George Washington University.
 She is also a member of the National Society of Collegiate Scholars.
 Alexa is looking forward to pursuing a PsyD in Clinical Psychology in the near future.
 She is originally from New Jersey and is currently residing in Washington, DC.

 Meaghan is passionate about promoting the awareness and importance of learning disabilities in the workplace as well as the classroom.
 With a history of working with children and young adults with learning disabilities, she believes strongly that all individuals have the ability to achieve their goals.
 Meaghan is a psychology student pursuing her B.A. at American University, where she is also a human rights advocate, a relay for life sponsor, and a Sigma Kappa collegiate member.
 Her long-term goals include becoming an occupational therapist with a focus on helping young adults improve their cognitive, physical, sensory, and motor skills to increase their self-esteem and overall sense of accomplishment.
 Meaghan is originally from Fall River, Massachusetts, and is currently residing in Washington, DC.

-Thomas has designed and built websites for multiple organizations, including Serengetee, Meals on Wheels of Bennington County, Fostering Change for Children, and Noosphere Marketing.
+Thomas has designed and built websites for multiple organizations, including Bay Area Microfluidics Network, Serengetee, Meals on Wheels of Bennington County, Fostering Change for Children, and Noosphere Marketing.
 Thomas has served as CTO of Serengetee, as a Mechanical Engineering Intern at Medtronic Diabetes, and as a Research Engineer at Massachusetts General Hospital.

 Thomas received his B.S. in Engineering and Biology from Harvey Mudd College.
-He is currently pursuing a PhD in Bioengineering at UC Berkeley and UC San Francisco, and he lives in Berkeley, California.
+He is a PhD candidate in Bioengineering at UC Berkeley and UC San Francisco, and he lives in Berkeley, California.